DonaldTerry3/IT1025KTamerlano/Lab4/readme.md

 ## Graphics

 ### Raster vs. Vector Graphics
+Vector graphics are digital art that is rendered by a computer using a mathematical formula.
+Raster images are made up of tiny pixels, making them resolution dependent and best used for creating photos.
 ### Lossless vs. Lossy Compression
+lossy compression is recommended for most websites since it can significantly reduce file sizes without removing any noticeable data.
+However, lossless compression might be better if you're more concerned about image quality than loading times.
 ### File Formats
+Use JPG format for all images that contain a natural scene or photograph where variation in colour and intensity is smooth.
+Use PNG format for any image that needs transparency, or for images with text & objects with sharp contrast edges like logos.
+Use GIF format for images that contain animations.
 ### File Properties

 ## Conclusion